ZakirG/stickynotebooks/README.md

 - Still in the planning stage.

-## App description:
+## App Feature Goals:

 - On the homepage you can see a searchable, sortable list of your StickyNotebook previews.
 You click on one and it takes you to that StickyNotebook page.
 - The StickyNotebook page is a tabbed interface of text blocks.
 It's easy to create new tabs inside of a single StickyNotebook that collect related information (the "Notebook" view of a StickyNotebook).
-Default font: Avenir.
 - You can create "Views" that place certain StickyNotebooks side by side (the "Sticky" view of a StickyNotebook).
 You can adjust the size and location of each StickyNotebook inside the view.
 These views can be accessed and created via the left-side panel of the nav.
 - The first line of every StickyNotebook is treated as the title and presented in a larger font size.
 - Choose a color for each StickyNotebook from a range of tastefully-selected colors representing a pastel color palette.